 It holds a gallon of liquid and comes with a leak-free spigot.
-Store them on open shelves to take in the visual glory.
+Store them on open shelves in the laundry room to take in the visual glory.

 Open shelves above machines take up less space than cabinets.
 They’re perfect for narrow rooms.

 No open shelves?
 No problem.
-Place the jars on top of a front-loading washer.
-This is a great way to free up limited cabinet space.
+Place the jars on top of a front-loading washer in the laundry room.
+This is a great way to free up limited cabinet space in the laundry room.

 Look at this beauty.
 A front-loading washer that’s ready to handle all your laundry needs.
 This is the type of washer that’s perfect for placing jars on top of.
 Imagine having to lift a heavy jar full of detergent off a top-loading washer every time you had to do a load.
 Not so appealing is it?
 You’d never have that problem with this gem.